cagnosolutions/pager/pkg/copy_of_readme.md

 ## Overview
 ***Even though pager aims to make certain lower-level operations easier, the aim is for it to be wrapped in larger structures.
 Most of the package is not guaranteed to be thread-safe.
-To work with data in multiple goroutines it is recommended that locking is used to ensure only one goroutine can have access at a time.****
+To work with data in multiple goroutines, it is recommended that locking is used to ensure only one goroutine can have access at a time.****

 Pager attempts to bring some lower-level memory, filesystem, and data management abstractions into a more approachable package.
-The aim is to keep the API as simple as possible while still providing the necessary functions required for record, page and data file management.
+The aim is to keep the API as simple as possible while still providing the necessary functions required for record, page, and data file management.

 The pager package provides methods for easily allocating and de-allocating pages in memory.
 Simple read and write methods for swapping pages to and from disk.
 In-page record management provides easy methods for reading, writing, deleting and sorting records within a page.
 It also has a page buffer which provides a buffered page pool along with simple methods that